Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-specifications/discovery-api-2.0/README.md

 # Ed-Fi Discovery API 2.0

 > [!NOTE]
-> As a specification, this is still considered to be in PROPOSED status.
+> As a revised specification, this is still considered to be in PROPOSED status.

 This revision of the Ed-Fi Discovery API modifies some of the URL path segments and introduces new top-level elements for describing the API runtime